sws2apps/.github/profile/README.md

 ### SWS API
 **Type:** backend
-**Whats for:** A backend service that will handle some server actions that will be accross all the applications
+**Whats for:** A backend service that will handle some server actions that will be used accross all applications

 ## Contribute